 Sermons by Brian Morgan

 Acts 16:25-40 The Gates of Hell Will Not Prevail Last week we examined the question, How do we make inroads with the gospel living in a foreign culture?
 We began to see how Paul and Silas made Jesus known by submitting to unjust suffering.
 In our text this week we will see how God vindicates his servants through prayer and praise.
 As Peter later wrote, “And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you” (1 Peter 5:10-11).
 God never abandons his servants!

-Closed Doors, New Horizons In our text this Sunday, Paul, Silas and Timothy launch out into new territory to advance the gospel, but with no real sense of direction.
+Acts 16:6-15 In our text this Sunday, Paul, Silas and Timothy launch out into new territory to advance the gospel, but with no real sense of direction.
 Whichever way they turn the road is blocked for more than 200 miles.
 Given that Paul had a clear and proven strategy plus an exceptional team, it seems strange that the only divine direction they get is negative.
 They seem caught in a liminal space, the space in-between the “tried and true” and a new beginning.
 It is an uncomfortable place to be with no clear direction, but from a Biblical perspective these times are essential for our spiritual formation.
 If we embrace them, they deepen and matures us in ways our that our fervent activities cannot and lead us to new thresholds of opportunity.

-When Leaders Disagree In Psalm 133 the psalmist joyously proclaims, “Behold, how good and pleasant it is when brothers dwell together as one!”
+Acts 15:36-16:5 In Psalm 133 the psalmist joyously proclaims, “Behold, how good and pleasant it is when brothers dwell together as one!”
 This was Jesus’ overriding prayer for his disciples – “that they may be one even as we are one… so that the world may know that you sent me” (John 17:21-23).
 When the Holy Spirit was unleashed on the day of Pentecost the dream came true – the disciples shared all of life “together” with one mind and heart.
 Then suddenly a rupture occurs at the highest level of leadership.
 Emotions get heated, tempers rise and a fissure erupts with leaders parting ways.
 What drives leaders to disagree?
 How should it be handled?
 What does God do when things are not resolved amicably.